1. Home

 ·

-13 min read
+15 min read

-TL;DR — Best software to manage customer interactions
+TL;DR — Best software to manage customer interactions in 2026

 Here’s how the leading tools differ:

-• respond.io brings AI agents, omnichannel messaging, voice calling, automation and CRM connections into one workspace for high-volume B2C teams.
+• Respond.io brings AI agents, omnichannel messaging, voice calling, automation and CRM connections into one workspace for high-volume B2C teams.

 • Kommo, Freshchat and Sleekflow focus on live chat across WhatsApp, social channels and web messaging.